Konfirm44/ShaREPL/README.md

 ## Features

 Use the **Launch** button to open a new REPL session.
-Each session is identified by a GUID in the last segment of the URL, which allows multiple users to join and use the same execution environment with full cross- synchronization - just share the address.
+Each session is identified by a GUID in the last segment of the URL, which allows multiple users to join and use the same execution environment with full cross-synchronization, just share the address.
 The input & output of a session is persisted in the database, which prevents the users from loosing their data should they accidentally leave the app; unfortunately, the execution state is not automatically restored, so the user may need to copy-paste their code.